Os benefícios da terapia de imersão em água fria para a saúde: um guia completo - Saunamo

 https://pmc.ncbi.nlm.nih.gov/articles/PMC9896520/

-[18] Is ice immersion really good for your health?
+[18] Is ice immersion really beneficial for health?
 New study ...

 [21] [22] [29] [32] Cold Plunges: Dive into the Science, Benefits, and Risks